Westbourne School

 Westbourne School for Boys and girls is an independent school for boys and girls aged 3–16 years old.
 It is located in the Broomhill area of south Sheffield, South Yorkshire, England.
-The headmaster is John B. Hicks.
+The headmaster is Aidan Edmanson.

 The school was founded in 1885.
 It has two campuses — a Junior and a Senior school situated yards apart.
-In 2018, it gained the 7th best school in the U.K which was gifted by Nationwide.
 In 2022, construction on an extension was completed.

+In 2023, the GCSE results achieved 41% 9-7.